gunjanjaswal/FetchPriority-Featured-Image/README.md

 ### Will this work with my theme?

-This plugin should work with any theme that uses WordPress's standard featured image functions.
-If your theme uses custom code to display featured images, the plugin might not affect those images.
+Yes!
+This plugin works with any theme that uses WordPress's standard featured image functions.
+It also includes specific support for popular page builders like Divi and Elementor that use custom image rendering methods.

 ### Do I need to configure anything?